sullydux/sullydux/README.md

-Im currently making scratch prodjects and sharinng them on github too, also im learning to code HTML and JS.
+Im currently making scratch prodjects and sharinng them on github too, also im learning to code HTML, Python, and JavaScript.

+Here is the link to my main page: https://sullydux.github.io/SullyForge/